 We are an independent, advertising-supported comparison service.
 Our goal is to help you make smarter financial decisions by providing you with interactive tools and financial calculators, publishing original and objective content, by enabling you to conduct research and compare information for free – so that you can make financial decisions with confidence.
 The offers that appear on this site are from companies from which TheSimpleDollar.com receives compensation.
 This compensation may impact how and where products appear on this site including, for example, the order in which they appear.
 The Simple Dollar does not include all card/financial services companies or all card/financial services offers available in the marketplace.
 The Simple Dollar has partnerships with issuers including, but not limited to, Capital One, Chase & Discover.
 View our full advertiser disclosure to learn more.

-In case you missed it, the U.S. Department of Education is making huge changes to the federal student loan servicing system next year.
-It’s part of Secretary Betsy DeVos’s Next Gen Federal Student Aid initiative, which aims to improve the borrowing and repayment experience.
-The system will become a single, centralized platform as early as December 2020 — when contracts end for current servicers like Nelnet and Great Lakes.
+The U.S. Department of Education has made huge changes to the federal student loan servicing system over the last year, part of the Next Gen Federal Student Aid initiative, which aims to improve the borrowing and repayment experience.
+The system became a single, centralized platform.

 To replace the old servicers, five new companies will shoulder most of the federal student loan portfolio: